HiveMinds/browse-like-us/Readme.md

 Large adoption creates a dataset with:

 - pairs of: \[HTML source code, uBlock origin element filter list\] as input
-- filter adoption/usage as labels/scores of the filter list
+- filter adoption/usage as labels/scores of the filter (list(s))

-  I think sufficient adoption may allow one to automate filtering the adds and nonsense using machine learning techniques.
+I think sufficient adoption (1M+ curated websites) may allow one to automate filtering the adds and nonsense using machine learning techniques.

 ## What Stage III